apspring2019/apspring2019.github.io/pap/agenda/Session1/Subjects.md

 ## Introduction:
 * What will we cover in the class?
+    * Practicing what is taught in the class
+    * Checking more cases and examples
+    * Teaching extra topics
+    * Practicing clean code
+    * Teaching design patterns
+    * ...
 * A word of motivation
 * JDK installation
 * Setup an environment (IntelliJ / VSCode)